liammckay19/MSG_automate_recharge/README.md

   * Lastly, send the `rechargeSummary[date_range].xlsx` to the finance dept. (La-Risa.Lewis.ucsf.edu).

 ## calculateRecharge.py details:
 * Python (tested w/ ver.
 3.6.3 and 3.6.8) packages used (as of 6/12/19) -- may work on other versions as well.
 Look at `requirements.txt` for needed modules.
-I recommend creating a virtualenv for Python 3 and then performing `pip install requirements.txt` to get necessary modules.
+I recommend creating a virtualenv for Python 3 and then performing `pip install -r requirements.txt` to get necessary modules.
 If missing anything, then a pip install should do the trick.

 * The script needs to take in `msg-Recharge-24378e029f2d.json` in order to authorize access to the Google sheets needed.
 Make sure this file exists just outside the root directory (i.e. `../`); otherwise, you will have to generate a new json file and credentials.
 You should have this json if you need it...